 Risk Management of White-Collar Crime

 White-collar crimes are generally detected through internal monitoring, audits, or reporting systems.
 Informants in corporate and international companies report internal irregularities via e-mail and telephone and initiate an internal investigation process.
 But of course, there are some problems.
-For example, in some companies, high-status professions are often self-regulated, and covering up and protecting criminals instead of punishing criminals may be a company's primary concern.
+For example, high-status professions are often self-regulated in some companies, and covering up and protecting criminals instead of punishing criminals may be a company's primary concern.

-At this point, penalties imposed on disciplinary board members may include reprimand, suspension, temporary or permanent termination of licenses and memberships.
+At this point, penalties imposed on disciplinary board members may include reprimand, suspension, and temporary or permanent termination of licenses and memberships.
 Traditional criminal and administrative laws also prescribe special procedures and criminal provisions for such crimes.
-However, to avoid scandals and complaints in the media, many companies demand their employees' resignation responsible for irregularities.
+However, to avoid scandals and complaints in the media, many companies demand their employees' resignations responsible for irregularities.
 They may even offer annoying employees the chance to leave by agreement to avoid any scandal.
-But it is a fact that white-collar crime is just as serious as other crimes, damaging the sense of justice in an institution, affecting other company employees and society.
+But it is a fact that white-collar crime is just as serious as other crimes, damaging the sense of justice in an institution and affecting other company employees and society.

-Unavoidable even in international companies with strict global compliance policies, white-collar crime is often used as a shortcut by employees who want to quickly move up their careers.
-Although white-collar crime benefits the person who committed the crime, it can cause irreparable damage to companies.
+Unavoidable even in international companies with strict global compliance policies, white-collar crime is often used as a shortcut by employees who want to move up quickly in their careers.
+Although this crime benefits the person who committed the crime, it can cause irreparable damage to companies.
 Companies have to develop defense mechanisms against employees who abuse and cause material and moral damage to protect themselves.

 To Sum Up